 Right now, publicly traded companies can take steps toward restoring

 democracy by voluntarily revealing the money they spend on political activity.
 While this is vital for the democratic process in this country, disclosure of political contributions by companies is also valuable for shareholders.
 Investors have a right to know how companies they invest in are playing in politics, as it could come back to bite them.
 Some companies (more than half of the S&P 100) have moved to voluntarily increase transparency around their political spending, but many companies prefer to spend in the dark.
 For years shareholders have been introducing resolutions at major companies asking for transparency in political spending.
 In fact, this month shareholders showed how much they value transparency by approving political spending disclosure resolutions and Fluor Corporation (61.9%) and NiSource Inc. (50.3%).
 While these majority votes are meaningful victories for shareholders they are outliers in a trend where political spending disclosure resolutions rarely receive majority votes.
+The reason?

 Major mutual fund companies own a large percentage of the shares and choose not to support political spending or lobbying disclosure.

 For example, Vanguard owns about 5% of almost every company it has holdings in, a position of tremendous individual influence controlling trillions of investor dollars.
 With such significant ownership stakes, it has a lot of proxy voting power it could use to support political spending and lobbying disclosure.
 Instead, it chooses to defer to each company’s management on this issue, and management generally prefers secrecy over transparency around political expenditures and lobbying influence.